danghoang172/NodeAuth/README.md

 # NodeAuth

 Google Oauth and local authencitation using Node.js app using [Express 4](http://expressjs.com/).
-This app simply asks you to access your age range to determine if you are old enough to watch an video.
+This app simply asks you to access your age range to determine if you are old enough to see a picture.
 Don't worry it's totally safe for work.

 ## Online Demo